LifeStraw: Construction

 The original LifeStraw is a plastic tube 22 cm long and 3 cm in diameter.
-Water that is drawn up through the straw first passes through hollow fibres that filter water particles down to 0.2 µm across, using only physical filtration methods and no chemicals.
+Water that is drawn up through the straw first passes through hollow fibres that filter water particles down to 0.2 μm across, using only physical filtration methods and no chemicals.
 The entire process is powered by suction, similar to using a conventional drinking straw, and filters up to 4000 L of water.

-While the initial model of the filter did not remove Giardia lamblia, current models remove a minimum of 99.999% of waterborne protozoan parasites including Giardia and Cryptosporidium.
-The original device does not filter viruses, chemicals, salt water, and heavy metals, but newer versions of the product, (like LifeStraw Flex or LifeStraw Home) are capable of removing chemicals and heavy metals including lead.
+While the initial model of the filter did not remove Giardia lamblia, current models claim to remove a minimum of 99.999% of waterborne protozoan parasites including Giardia, Cryptosporidium and microplastics.
+The original device does not filter viruses, chemicals, salt water, and heavy metals, but newer versions of the product, (like LifeStraw Go Series or LifeStraw Home) are advertised as being capable of removing chemicals and heavy metals including lead.

 Critical response

 LifeStraw has been generally praised for its effective and quick method of bacteria and protozoa removal and consumer acceptability.

-Although the devices are available for retail sale in the developed world, the majority are distributed as part of public health campaigns or in response to complex emergencies by NGOs and organizations that give them away for free in the developing world.
+Although the devices are available for retail sale in the US and Europe, the majority are distributed as part of public health campaigns or in response to complex emergencies by NGOs and organizations that give them away for free in the developing world.

 LifeStraw has been praised in the international media and won several awards including the 2008 Saatchi & Saatchi Award for World Changing Ideas, the 'INDEX: 2005' International Design Award and "Best Invention of 2005" by Time Magazine.
 It was featured in the Museum of Modern Art in New York.
 In 2019, the Lifestraw Home water filter pitcher was launched and won the IDEA design award and the Red Dot design award.